bert-bae/technical-interviews/readme.md

 - Ability to undo from the history
 - Ability to force update the history list

+In `hooks/useSearchHistory.js`, there are some example code to get you started.
+Refactor the code to use this hook.

 ### Exercise 3 (Implementing debounce on search):

+Review the `gif` in `public/images/debounce.gif`.
+This is what the debounce functionality should look like.

 Instead of the history being added to by using the `search` button, we want to track the input changes with a debounce.
 When a user types into the search input, the application should add to the `history` after a delay.